ezhivitsa/Reverse-Snake/README.md

 4. In **Edit -> Project Settings -> Player** write a Company Name and a Product Name
 5. In **File -> Build Settings -> Platforms** select Android and ensure that chosen **Build System** is **Internal**
 6. Connect your phone to a computer (USB debugging should be enabled on your phone) and press **Build And Run**

+## LICENSE
+GNU General Public License v3.0
+See [LICENSE](https://github.com/ezhivitsa/Reverse-Snake/LICENSE) to see the full text.